saezlab/NetworkModeling_course_2022/practical_day_2/readme.md

 Is this connection a potentially interesting futur therapeutic target: Is it a connection that is specific to disease phenotype or general biological function ?
 Are there existing inhibitors that can target key nodes ofthe pathway?
 Are there obvious biological alternative routes that could help the cancer cells escape the treatment ?
 Are those genes associated with poor prognostic (check https://www.proteinatlas.org/)?

 What futur experiments could be planed validate this set of mechanistic hypotheses ?

+Write a papragraph describing your findings and interpretation.

+You can inspire yourself from the 4th paragraph of the discussion section of the COSMOS paper: https://www.embopress.org/doi/full/10.15252/msb.20209730.